Getting Started

 github.com/DataTalksClub/data-engineering-zoomcamp

-Star it so you can find it later.
-All course material is here.
+Star the repo so you can find it later and access all course material.
 See Resources for the repo structure.

 Join the DE Slack channel